 - Investor.gov – The U.S. Securities and Exchange Commission’s, Introduction to Investing, provides unbiased information to help evaluate choices and protect one’s self against fraud

-While there are many resources to help your teen learn about the stock market, we hope these will get you started in getting them on the path to a stable financial future.
+While there are many resources for introducing investing to teens and teaching yours about the stock market, we hope these will give you a good start on getting them on the path to a stable financial future.

 Any experience with the above online market simulators?
 Did we miss any?
 Please let us know in the comments below.